-Everything about the French “TOUT”
+Everything about the French TOUT

 «Tout» has many forms, and can be used as an adjective, and adverb, a noun, and as a pronoun.
 The following chart includes examples of everything you need to know about the French «tout».

 Depending on how «tout» is used, there are certain rules to follow, and exceptions apply.
 Here is a chart to use as a handy reference guide after you have watched my comprehensive video lesson on «tout».
+You can download a PDF of the complete lesson guide in my private French Grammar Library.

 TOUTTOUSTOUTETOUTES